svanxxx/buildauto/readme.txt

 8.Add the user(s) or group(s) to the Local "Distributed COM Users" group.
 Note: The "Authenticated Users" and "Everyone" groups cannot be added here, so you can alternatively use the "Domain Users" group.

 From:https://stackoverflow.com/questions/14952833/get-wmiobject-win32-process-computername-gets-error-access-denied-code-0x8

+For building agents:
+use drives.reg (modified if needed for correct paths) to allow buildhelper working correctly